chris-rutkowski/RestSMTP/README.md

 ### Port and network tips

 - if port 80 is busy on your host, use any other port e.g. `12345:80`
-- if you use reverse proxy or other facade it may be useful to listen on localhost only `127.0.0.1:12345:80`, or skip exposing ports and use docker networks
+- if you use a reverse proxy, gateway or similar, it may be beneficial to listen on localhost only `127.0.0.1:12345:80` or use a custom docker network instead

 ### Configuration for GMail

 - Host is `smtp.gmail.com`
 - Username is your full e-mail address (not an alias)
 - Password is your account password.
-If you use 2FA (you should) use app password instead (https://support.google.com/mail/answer/185833).
+If you use 2FA (you should) use an app password instead (https://support.google.com/mail/answer/185833).

 Port (587) and SSL (true) are default, omit them.

 ## REST

-`SERVER` in the instruction below can be either `localhost` (with default port 80), or the different port you've exposed e.g. `localhost:12345`, or your network e.g. `restsmtp-network`
+`SERVER` in the instruction below can be either `localhost` (with default port 80), the different port you've exposed e.g. `localhost:12345`, or your network e.g. `restsmtp-network`

 ### Send e-mail